grafana/grafana-operator/documentation/api.md

-GrafanaHttpProxy provides a means to configure the Grafana deployment to use a HTTP(S) proxy when making requests and resolving plugins.
+GrafanaHttpProxy provides a means to configure the Grafana deployment to use an HTTP(S) proxy when making requests and resolving plugins.

 <table>
     <thead>